andrew/ultimate-awesome/README.md

 - [awesome-visualization-research](https://github.com/mathisonian/awesome-visualization-research) - A list of recommended research papers and other readings on data visualization.
 - [awesome-gpt](https://github.com/formulahendry/awesome-gpt) - A curated list of awesome projects and resources related to GPT, ChatGPT, OpenAI, LLM, and more.
 - [awesome-he](https://github.com/jonaschn/awesome-he) - ✨ Awesome - A curated list of amazing Homomorphic Encryption libraries, software and resources.
-- [awesome-grounding](https://github.com/TheShadow29/awesome-grounding) - awesome grounding: A curated list of research papers in visual grounding.
+- [awesome-grounding](https://github.com/TheShadow29/awesome-grounding) - Awesome grounding: A curated list of research papers in visual grounding.
 - [awesome-zero-shot-learning](https://github.com/sbharadwajj/awesome-zero-shot-learning) - A curated list of papers, code and resources pertaining to zero shot learning.
 - [awesome-python-security](https://github.com/guardrailsio/awesome-python-security) - Awesome Python Security resources 🕶🐍🔐.
 - [awesome-chatops](https://github.com/exAspArk/awesome-chatops) - :robot: A collection of awesome things about ChatOps – managing operations through a chat.